404 not found

 I don’t pretend to understand the lived experience of people whose experience is not like mine.

-Then I stumbled across this article on the w3c website.
+Then I stumbled across An alt text decision tree on the w3c website.

 And I thought, “this looks handy”.